 Unique and Chic

-Whether you are staying in Alabama or Belize you will find a boutique hotel and you will not feel like you just stayed at the same hotel with the same mediocre service.
+Boutique hotels often have furniture locally sourced from places like SixPenny Furniture.
 This is what sets them apart from chains.
 The boutique hotel’s focus is more intimate and customer focused.
 The staff knows your name and tailors your stay to your individual needs.

 If you are looking to have an experience and immerse yourself in the culture just ask the staff who is always ready and eager to share entertainment or dining ideas.
 If you want to experience the local flavor, festivals or other local community events check with the hotel ahead of time to see if there are any events you’d like to plan your vacation around.